kinode-dao/kinode-book/src/process-startup.md

 This scenario is identical to when a process is re-initialized.
 From the perspective of both the kernel and the process code, there is no difference.

-Given that Uqbar nodes can, comporting with the realities of the physical world, be turned off, a well-written process must be robust to being shut down and reinstantiated at any time.
+Given that Uqbar nodes can, comporting with the realities of the physical world, be turned off, a well-written process must withstand being shut down and reinstantiated at any time.
-This begs the question: how do processes persist information between instantiations?
+This raises the question: how do processes persist information between instantiations?
 There are two ways: either the process can use the built-in `set_state` and `get_state` WIT functions, or it can send data to a process that does this for them.

 The first option is a maximally-simple way to write some bytes to disk (where they'll be backed up, if the node owner has configured that behavior).